Canon M100 vs Sony A7 III

 |15.||Sony A7R III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M100 lacks such a headphone port.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.